|

 Inspiration

-At a screening of the in Queens in 2006, several LGBT teens told me they loved the film.
+At a screening of the in Queens in 2006, several LGBT teens told Cummings they loved the film.
 They all had heart-breaking stories of friends who had rejected them.